 If you don’t mind going a little farther, Ashikaga Flower Park in Tochigi Prefecture is an even bigger destination for wisteria.
 Not only do they have the usual light purple wisteria, but they also have ones in the same shade as cherry blossoms, as well as white, yellow, and green ones.

-During the park’s Great Wisteria Festival there are evening illuminations and the park’s opening hours are extended (except for the first week).
+During the park’s Great Wisteria Festival, there are evening illuminations and the park’s opening hours are extended (except for the first week).

 Pro tip: Combine a trip to see the nemophila at Hitachi Seaside Park AND the wisteria at Ashikaga Flower Park with this one-day tour that visits both.
-Considering the cost of getting to both, this is a pretty good deal (that also includes lunch).

-Shibazakura (moss phlox)
+5. Shibazakura (moss phlox)

 Mid-April to late-May